Yulia Svyrydenko

-Yulia Anatoliivna Svyrydenko (Юлія Анатоліївна Свириденко, /uk/; born 25 December 1985) is a Ukrainian politician who has served as the 19th prime minister of Ukraine since 17 July 2025.
+Yulia Anatoliivna Svyrydenko (Note: Юлія Анатоліївна Свириденко, /uk/) (born 25 December 1985) is a Ukrainian politician who served as the 19th prime minister of Ukraine from 2025 to 2026.
 Before that, she was the first deputy prime minister and Minister of Economic Development and Trade from 2021, until she replaced Denys Shmyhal as prime minister as part of a government reshuffle proposed by President Volodymyr Zelenskyy.

 Early life

 Yulia Anatoliivna Svyrydenko was born on 25 December 1985 in Chernihiv, then part of the Soviet Union.
 Her father was the head of the Chernihiv territorial branch of the Antimonopoly Committee of Ukraine, and her mother worked in the office of the Chernihiv Oblast Council.

 Education

 In 2008, Svyrydenko graduated from Kyiv National University of Trade and Economics with a degree in antimonopoly management.

 Career

 Svyrydenko began her career in 2008 as an economist at a Ukrainian-Andorran joint venture JSC "AMP".

-In 2011, Svyrydenko became a Permanent Representative of Chernihiv in the city of Wuxi, the only representative office of a Ukrainian city in China.
+In 2011, Svyrydenko became a permanent representative of Chernihiv in the city of Wuxi, the only representative office of a Ukrainian city in China.

 In 2015, Svyrydenko began working as the head of the Department of Economic Development of the Chernihiv Oblast.
 In the 2015 Ukrainian local elections she ran for the Chernihiv City Council for the party Petro Poroshenko Bloc (as an independent candidate) in one of the city's majoritarian districts, but she was not elected.
 Svyrydenko's husband, Serhiy Derlemenko, also ran for Chernihiv City Council in 2015.
 He did so for the party Self Reliance, but was also not elected.

 From 30 July to 28 November 2018, she served as acting Governor (head of the regional state administration) of the Chernihiv Oblast.

 On 5 May 2020, President of Ukraine Volodymyr Zelenskyy appointed Svyrydenko as the representative of Ukraine in the subgroup on social and economic issues of the Trilateral Contact Group on Ukraine.

 On 22 December 2020, President Zelenskyy appointed Svyrydenko as Deputy Head of the Office of the President to replace Yuliya Kovaliv.

 On 4 November 2021, the Verkhovna Rada (Ukraine's national parliament) appointed Svyrydenko as First Deputy Prime Minister and Minister of Economic Development and Trade.
 256 MPs voted for her appointment.

-In August 2022, the Shmyhal Government authorized Svyrydenko to head the Interagency Working Group on the Implementation of the State Sanctions Policy.
+In August 2022, the Shmyhal Government authorised Svyrydenko to head the Interagency Working Group on the Implementation of the State Sanctions Policy.
 She negotiated with other countries to strengthen sanctions against Russia, in particular with representatives of the United Kingdom.